Investing in real estate could be a very smart financial decision with proper planning and budgeting.

 Typically, this removes the temptation to move money in and out of investments, though losing access to your funds for a prolonged period of time can prove problematic if you need ready access.

-Further, these platforms also charge fees, diminishing your returns.
+Further, these crowdfunding platforms also charge fees, diminishing your returns.
 Granted, they also handle several of the elements which would require your attention and present significant opportunity cost.
 Make sure to take these trade-offs into consideration before moving forward.

 8. Turnkey Real Estate